WHITE SPACE COOLING

 SINGLE PHASE | SINGLE OR DOUBLE LOOP SYSTEMS

-Here the heated liquid from the plate flows through a heat exchanger into the water loop.
+Here the heated liquid (water or dielectric fluid) from the plate flows through a heat exchanger into the water loop.
 It may then pass through a dry cooler or cooling tower, before being fed back to the plate.
 However, as this system only cools the CPUs, which emit around 60-70% of the total heat, air cooling is required for the remaining 30-40%.

 As the name suggests, the liquid changes from one phase to another – liquid to gas – to remove the heat.
 While this system offers a superior heat rejection performance than single phase, it requires additional controls for effective operation.
 Two phase direct to chip liquid cooling uses engineered dielectric fluid to prevent water coming into contact with the IT equipment.
 The dielectric hot vapor is either delivered to a condenser or the building water loop.